ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

 #### New Features

 ##### Ballerina OpenAPI Tool
-- Introduced new command line option to generate all the record fields that are not specifically mentioned as `nullable:false` in openAPI schema property as nullable to reduce the type conversion errors in the OpenAPI to Ballerina command
+- Introduced a new command-line option to generate all the record fields that are not specifically mentioned as `nullable:false` in the OpenAPI schema property as nullable to reduce the type conversion errors in the OpenAPI to Ballerina command
   >`bal openapi -i <openapi-contract-file>  --nullable`
-- Introduced new command line option for adding user required license or copyright headers for generated Ballerina files in OpenAPI to Ballerina command
+- Introduced a new command-line option to add user-required license or copyright headers for the generated Ballerina files via OpenAPI to Ballerina command
   >`bal openapi -i <openapi-contract-file> --license <license-file> `
-- Introduced a new command line option to generate the JSON file in the Ballerina to OpenAPI command
+- Introduced a new command-line option to generate the JSON file via the Ballerina to OpenAPI command
   >`bal openapi -i <service-file> --json`
-- Added support to generate boilerplate of test functions for each remote function implemented within a client connector
+- Added support to generate a boilerplate of test functions for each remote function implemented within a client connector

 #### Improvements
 ##### Ballerina OpenAPI Tool
 ###### Ballerina OpenAPI client and schema generation improvements for the OpenAPI to Ballerina command
-- Added support to generate suitable client connector authentication mechanisms by mapping with security schemes given in the OpenAPI specification (OAS)
+- Added support to generate suitable client connector authentication mechanisms by mapping the security schemes given in the OpenAPI specification (OAS)
-- Added support to generate api documentation for client init method, remote functions and records
+- Added support to generate API documentation for the client init method, remote functions and records
-- Added support to users to set common client configurations when initializing the connector
+- Added support to facilitate users to set common client configurations when initializing the connector
-- Added support for generating records for nested referenced schemas in the OpenAPI specification
+- Added support to generate records for nested referenced schemas in the OpenAPI specification
-- Added improvement to select `https` server URL when multiple URLs given in the OpenAPI specification
+- Improved the OpenAPI tool to select `https` server URL when multiple URLs are given in the OpenAPI specification

 ###### The Ballerina to OpenAPI command improvements
-- Added support for Language Server Extension
+- Added support for language server extension
-- Improved the response status code map to `202` when resource function hasn't `return` type in the resource function
+- Improved the response status code map to `202` when the resource function does not have `return` type
-- Improved mapping different status code response in resource function
+- Improved mapping different status code response in the resource function
-- Enhanced generating openAPI schema with Ballerina typeInclusion scenarios
+- Enhanced generating openAPI schema with Ballerina `typeInclusion` scenarios
-- Added resource function api documentation mapping to OAS description and summary
+- Added resource function API documentation mapping to the OAS description and summary
 - Improved resource function request payload mapping with OAS requestBody

 #### Bug Fixes

 To view bug fixes, see the GitHub milestone for Swan Lake Beta2 of the repositories below.